Julia Zemiro: Television

-Together with 3RRR radio personality Sam Pang, Zemiro has acted as a commentator for the SBS broadcast of the Eurovision Song Contests in 2009 in Moscow, Russia, in 2010 in Oslo, Norway, in 2011 in Düsseldorf, Germany, in 2012 in Baku, Azerbaijan, in 2013 in Malmö, Sweden, in 2014 in Copenhagen, Denmark, in 2015 in Vienna, Austria, and in 2016, in Stockholm, Sweden.
+Together with 3RRR radio personality Sam Pang, Zemiro was a commentator for the SBS broadcast of the Eurovision Song Contests in 2009 in Moscow, Russia, in 2010 in Oslo, Norway, in 2011 in Düsseldorf, Germany, in 2012 in Baku, Azerbaijan, in 2013 in Malmö, Sweden, in 2014 in Copenhagen, Denmark, in 2015 in Vienna, Austria, and in 2016, in Stockholm, Sweden.

-She appeared in Conspiracy 365 during 2012, a 12 part Australian drama series on FMC as Oriana De La Force.
+She appeared in Conspiracy 365 during 2012, a 12-part Australian drama series on FMC as Oriana De La Force.

 Zemiro appeared on BBC's QI in November 2012, after appearing on stage with Stephen Fry and Alan Davies on QI Live (stage version of the QI show) in Melbourne in December 2011.
 She has subsequently appeared on QI in January 2013 and January 2016.

 She took the French-speaking role of Isabelle in the 2013 ABC TV film An Accidental Soldier, a film directed by Rachel Ward and set in France during World War I. Her interview program, Julia Zemiro's Home Delivery, in which she interviewed five Australian comedians in five episodes, began on ABC1 on 18 September 2013.

-Zemiro could be seen on screens across Europe when she appeared on a video-clip insert to the tongue-in-cheek interval act of the second semi-final of the Eurovision Song Contest 2014 in Copenhagen.
-She led a recorded plea to the EBU asking that Australia be allowed to join Eurovision, before being seen in a helicopter 'moving' Australia to its new position in the centre of Europe.

 Zemiro hosted the 2014 New Year's Eve telecast from Sydney Harbour with Toby Truslove for ABC TV.

 In 2021 she appeared in a co-starring role in the comedy series Fisk and hosted the live television special Australia's Biggest Singalong! with Miranda Tapsell.

+From August 2023, the new series Great Australian Walks, hosted by Zemiro and featuring a variety of famous guests, aired on SBS Television.
+Each of the 10 episodes is devoted to exploring walks around Australia that are both historically significant and scenic.
+Guests on the first series included actress Tasma Walton; former national rugby player, later politician, David Pocock; and musician Pete O'Doherty.
+The second series of 10 episodes launched in August 2024, co-hosted by Susie Youssef and Gina Chick owing to other commitments by Zemiro.
+Zemiro covers the Northern Territory and Western Australia, while Youssef takes on Victoria and South Australia, and Chick New South Wales and Tasmania.

+From November 2025, Zemiro has hosted a new series called "Crime Night!" for ABC TV, a six-episode factual comedy series examining the science and psychology behind crimes.